Defining DLT Immutability: A Qualitative Survey of Node Operators: Introduction

-In Section 2, we describe our methodology, and outline our desire to coin a working definition for a conditional immutability we call \textit{Practical Immutability}.
+In Section 2, we describe our methodology, discuss existing analysis of immutability, and outline our desire to coin a working definition for a \textit{conditional} immutability we call \textit{Practical Immutability}.
+Crucially, unlike other analyses, we see the trust relationship as being conditional on the ability to \textit{change} the ledger in certain situations, rather than finding that trust is conditional on immutability of the ledger data.
 In Section 3 we examine node operators' opinions on governance maturity and software upgrades, two potential vectors for ledger state changes, as well as their views on participating in ledger rewrite events.
-From these, we use thematic analysis to aggregate themes into an analysis of the limits of real-world immutability on public, permissionless networks in Section 4.
+We then use thematic analysis to aggregate themes into an analysis of the limits of real-world immutability on public, permissionless networks in Section 4.

 The meta-themes we have identified are \textit{Legitimacy} and \textit{Trust}, which respectively govern the correctness of ledger state and the authority of governance being seen as legitimate, if not non-arbitrary.
 We theorize that, as intuition would dictate, ledger state can be mutated subject to the consent of what is perceived as a legitimate governance process.
-Although blockchains are typically viewed in the context of rational agents, it is a mixture of calculative and noncalculative trust that supports a network's governance topology and lends it its legitimacy.
+Although blockchains are typically viewed in the context of rational agents, it is a mixture of calculative and non-calculative trust that supports a network's governance topology and lends it its legitimacy.

 This leads to the conclusion that these ledgers were not designed to be immutable in the strictest definition, though it seems likely that this is an emergent reality rather than how these blockchains were designed to function.
 As the saying goes, it is a feature, not a bug.
 In operation, their immutability protects against opportunistic attacks by hostile agents, but not exogenous attacks (such as social engineering), or against social attacks, co-ordinated user actions or the governance decisions of the network.
 For most network participants, this is an acceptable threshold to maintain their trust.